zirpo/auto-blogger-repo/memory-bank/progress.md

 ## Current Status
 - The project is stable and functional in its current state.
 - The memory bank has been fully initialized.
+- The Eleventy build errors have been resolved.

 ## Known Issues
 - There are no known bugs or issues at this time.